ADHD Help

 1. Tell phase from pattern

 Many children look like ADHD at certain ages and turn out to be sleep deprived, anxious, bored, or simply normal-energy boys in an under-stimulating classroom.
-Forty-five years of practice helps me ask the right questions to sort that out.
+Forty years of practice helps me ask the right questions to sort that out.

 2. Decide whether to pursue a formal evaluation